 When the war ended, Virgil was liberated by American troops and taken by train to Tokyo, where he received a medical exam on the U.S.S.
 Rescue.
 He was returned to Manila- for additional medical treatment – on the U.S.S.
 San Juan – a light cruiser.

 It was at this time that his parents received another message from the War Department.

 “Mr. & Mrs. Joseph Janes: The secretary of war has asked me to inform you that your son, Corporal Virgil C. Janes was returned to military control Sept.
 15 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.

 “Acting Adjutant General of the Army”

 He finally returned to the United States on the U.S.S.
 Howze.
-The ship sailed on September 23 and arrived on October 16 at San Francisco.
+The ship sailed on September 23 and arrived on October 16 in San Francisco.
 After a stay at Letterman General Hospital, he was sent home arriving in Port Clinton on October 27, 1945.
 He was promoted in rank from corporal to sergeant.
-On May 3, 1948, Virgil married Joyce W. Luman.
-Together they raised a family.
+On May 3, 1948, Virgil married Joyce W. Luman and the couple raised two daughters.